What Is LabVIEW?

 LabVIEW Installation for Windows

 - Please download the program files directly from NI.Com.
-Be sure to download all of the driver packages.
-(There are 3 for LabVIEW 2015.)
+This will be the Professional Version.

 - After downloading the program files run the installer.
 You may be prompted for permission to install Microsoft .NET if you don’t already have it. (.NET installation can take a while.)

-- When you reach the screen “Select Installation Option”, choose “I only want to evaluate products” and then “Next”.
-Highlight the products you want (probably Academic Site License Core Software), and click “Next”.
+- When at the screen prompting you to enter serial numbers, leave all entries blank to install the software in evaluation mode.
 Accept the license agreements, and click “Next” a few times until installation begins.
 Depending on the products selected, installation can be lengthy and you may be prompted for additional disks.

 - After performing these steps you will have a fully functioning copy of LabVIEW.
 The software will work for a period of SEVEN DAYS ONLY unless you register your copy as follows: